Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

     - http://forge.terracotta.org

-Java Virtual Machine (Windows only)
+Java Virtual Machine
 --------------------

-The Terracotta Server runs with the Java Runtime Environment (JRE) that ships with Terracotta.

-Terracotta Clients can be run with any supported JRE.
+Terracotta clusters can be run with any supported JRE.
 The product guide contains a list of supported JREs.
 The JRE used by Terracotta Clients need not match the one used by the Terracotta Server.

-It is possible to control the JVM that the Terracotta Server uses by setting the JAVA_HOME environment variable.
-This should be used with caution, as doing so may cause the Terracotta Server to run with an unsupported JVM.
+Control the JVM that the Terracotta uses by setting the JAVA_HOME environment variable.

 ----
-Copyright (c) 2008, Terracotta, Inc. http://www.terracotta.org
+Copyright (c) 2009, Terracotta, Inc. http://www.terracotta.org